 Support Across a Range of Devices and Platforms

 The pace of digital transformation has complicated the device and platform mix.
 Tools that support a wider range of apps and interfaces across desktop, web and mobile tend to gain preference over other tools.

 Reporting is again a non-negotiable feature for any automated testing tool.
+The same applies for regression testing.
 Detailed information like test pass, fail, OS warnings, browser configuration enable more informed decision making and action planning.